mbourque/afx-wood/README.md

 ---

 **Note:** This is a work in progress.
 Contributions and feedback are welcome.
-Future releases will include a detailed developer’s guide and more automation tools.
+Future releases will include a detailed developers guide and more automation tools.